Public Health Efforts Step Up Around The World As Coronavirus Cases Rise

 At a news conference, Hong Kong's leader, Carrie Lam, said it was necessary to allow Hong Kong residents abroad to return home.
 "I don't think it is very meaningful to talk about a complete closure of the boundary control points," she said.

 Hong Kong also announced Tuesday that it is closing museums, libraries and sports centers until further notice to prevent the coronavirus from spreading.
 The government is encouraging people to work from home.
-As of Wednesday, eight cases of coronavirus were confirmed in Hong Kong.
+As of Wednesday local time, eight cases of coronavirus were confirmed in Hong Kong.